JoshuaWu7/test-github-api/README.md

 In the command line, navigate to the root of your repository, then run `gradle test`.
 Alternatively, you can configure the test settings on your preferred IDE.

 ## Test 1 Justification
-In order to verify that a new gist has been created, we needed to verify that the status code of the `POST` request is `Status: 201 Created`.
+In order to verify that a new gist has been created, we need to test that the status code of the `POST` request is `Status: 201 Created`.
 This can be done by calling `statusCode()` on a returned `HttpResponse<String>` object.

 To test that the file contains the contents `UBC IRP Student QA!`, we call a `GET` request on a URL pathway with the created gist id to access the actual file content.